Can Language Models Handle a Non-Gregorian Calendar? The Case of the Japanese wareki: Prompts

 \section{Prompts}

 The prompts used for the four tasks in our experiments are summarized in \cref{tab:prompt}.
 For each task, we prepared both English and Japanese versions of the prompts.
-English prompts were used with English-centric models, while Japanese prompts were used with Japanese-centric models.
+English prompts were used with English-centric models, and Japanese prompts were used with Japanese-centric models.
+In frontier models (GPT-4o and DeepSeekV3), since these models can handle both Japanese and English prompts, we use both Japanese and English prompts.
+To ensure consistency, we used the same user prompts as for the other models.
+Also, to induce responses in the intended format, we set the system prompt as follows: